RealGrapeTree/CSC.289-sp25capstoneproject_group9/postman/postman.md

 #### Make a POST request to login

-5. Select "POST" from the dropdown menu and add /login to your url
+5. Select "POST" from the dropdown menu and change the url to http://127.0.0.1:5000/login
 6. Select the "raw" radio button and ensure JSON is select to the right
 7. add in JSON format to the text for the username and password of the admin account (or another account if it is already within your database)
 {